jonathondilworth/detailed-plutus-lecture-notes/0-catalyst-propsal.md

 #### 3.1 Defining The Problem Domain

-* Cardano is not globally recognised.
-* Except for the ongoing projects in Africa, primarily English-speaking people with western values deem Cardano attractive.
+* The lacking existence of adoption tied to Blockchain related technologies within Africa and Latin America [[7]](#7) remains prevalent.
+* 'BitCoin Maximalism' [[8]](#8) within Latin America is overshadowing the possibility of alternative adoption models.
+* Education within our industry is difficult when language barriers and cultural obstacles are required to navigate.
 * Adoption within our community is typically found online rather than from individuals on the ground interacting with their local communities.
-* It is not easy to establish a global ecosystem when building Cardano-based communities in person, physically.
-* Genuinely raising awareness, adoption and application development on the Cardano platform whilst also changing the lives of those involved is complex.
+* Genuinely raising awareness, adoption and application development on Cardano whilst also changing the lives of those involved is complex.

 #### 3.2 Extensions To The Problem Domain